How One Brownsburg Couple Built Family Through Faith and Adoption

 When their son Nate was born in September 2009 and they jumped from two to four kids in a short span of time, life got really crazy, real fast.

-Anna, currently a high school junior, is creative, quiet, strong-willed and adores animals and playing sports.
+Anna, a 2019 graduate of Brownsburg High School, is creative, quiet, strong-willed and adores animals and playing sports.

 “At three years old, she could hit a ball across the room with a foam bat,” Brad says.

-Aly, now in seventh grade, likes dancing (tap, ballet and jazz), cooking and baking.
+Aly, now in ninth grade, likes dancing (tap, ballet and jazz), cooking and baking.

 “I foresee her being an entrepreneur,” Christee says.
 “In fact, today she pointed out a building and said, ‘That would be a good spot for me to open my bakery/dance studio.’”

-Zachary, a fifth-grader, is known as the “Puzzle Master” as he’s inquisitive, intuitive and intensely smart.
+Zachary, a seventh-grader, is known as the “Puzzle Master” as he’s inquisitive, intuitive and intensely smart.
 Though his body is weak due to DMD, his mind is razor sharp.

 “He wants to become an astronaut or engineer,” Brad says.